Growing your online business requires a 2 pronged approach:

 - via Social Media (Facebook, Instagram, Twitter, LinkedIn, Pinterest etc)

 - via Blogs (your own or via other blogs)

-- in-store marketing of your website (signage, promotion at point of sale ,in store tablets etc)
+- in-store marketing of your website

 - word of mouth as a result of a positive online shopping experience by customers